Impact of GST: Invoice, Simplified Tax System and Reduce Compliance Burden

 Benefits of GST

 GST eliminated the tax-on-tax problem with the previous tax regimen.
-GST is only calculated once at the place of supply at the time of supply.
-This lowered overall tax costs for businesses and consumers.
-Invoicing under GST was digitised and streamlined.
-The simplified process to claim input tax credit enabled businesses to maintain their cash flow easily.
-GST has impacted consumers, businesses, and the country in the following ways:
+Now, businesses calculate GST only once at the place of supply and at the time of supply, which has significantly lowered overall tax costs for both businesses and consumers.
+Moreover, invoicing under GST has been digitized and streamlined, making it easier for businesses to comply.
+As a result, the simplified process to claim input tax credit has enabled businesses to efficiently maintain their cash flow.
+Overall, GST has impacted consumers, businesses, and the country in the following ways:

 ● Lower tax rates for products and services